timvisee/timvisee.com/content/about.md

 To send me a message, please check out the [Contact](@/contact.md) page.

 ## Other things I like
-Here are some other random things I like besides my usual development activity which I didn't list above:
+Some other random things I like besides my usual development activity that I didn't list above are:

 - Music, to listen to, usually while at work
   - Deep house, House, Electronic, Techno and _related_